iq0boy/gridsome-portfolio/content/skills/skill10.md

 ---
 id: skill10
-title: Sécurité
+title: Security
 shortName: Security
-description: Protection et analyse de vulnérabilité de systèmes et réseaux.
+description: Vulnerability analysis and protection of systems and networks.
 ---